CFGrote/marimeireles/README.md

 _"To inform means to convey knowledge via facts.
 The purpose of that is to give shape to the mind." - Rich Hickey_

 _"Life is short, craft long, opportunity fleeting, experiment treacherous, judgment difficult." - Hippocrates_

+_"We are not studying in order to know what virtue is, but to become good, for otherwise there would be no profit in it." - Aristotle_